TSGCFO/QuantumConnect/replit.md

 ## Overview

-An AI-powered ERP employee portal designed for 3PL Ontario that serves as a comprehensive organizational intelligence platform.
-The system's core mission is to **track every activity across all Microsoft 365 applications** used by the organization, link this data to users within the organizational hierarchy, and leverage AI to provide actionable insights at multiple levels.
+The AI-powered ERP employee portal for 3PL Ontario is an organizational intelligence platform.
+Its primary function is to track all activities across Microsoft 365 applications, link this data to the organizational hierarchy, and use AI to provide actionable insights at individual employee, manager, and department head levels.
+This system aims to enhance productivity, improve collaboration, and ensure compliance within the organization.

 ### Core Capabilities